Melissa Deckman

 Melissa Deckman is an American political scientist.
 She is the Louis L. Goldstein Professor of Public Affairs at Washington College, where she has also been Chair of the Political Science Department.
 She studies religion, gender, and American politics.
 Her research includes books on women and politics, the political activities of clergy members in the United States, and the role of women in the Tea Party movement.
+She is the CEO of the Public Religion Research Institute.

 Education and early work

 Deckman attended St. Mary's College of Maryland, graduating with a BA degree in political science in 1993.
 Deckman was the 1993 Valedictorian at St. Mary's College.
 She then earned an MA in political science from American University in 1997, followed by a PhD in political science in 1999.

 In 1999, Deckman joined the political science faculty at American University as a visiting assistant professor.
-In 2000, she moved to Washington College, where she served as Chair of the political science department from 2007 to 2008 and again since 2009, and in 2012 became the Louis L. Goldstein Professor of Public Affairs.
+In 2000, she moved to Washington College, where she was chair of the political science department from 2007 to 2008 and again since 2009, and in 2012 became the Louis L. Goldstein Professor of Public Affairs.